Visa policy of Afghanistan

-Citizens of all countries require a visa to visit Afghanistan.
-The only exemptions are travelers born in Afghanistan, born to Afghan parents or with parents born in Afghanistan.
+Citizens of all countries require a travel visa to visit Afghanistan.
+The only exemptions are travelers born in Afghanistan, including those born to at least one Afghan citizen parent or whose parent was born in Afghanistan.

 Following the 2021 takeover of the country by the Taliban, diplomatic missions of Afghanistan set up by the former government, the Islamic Republic of Afghanistan, were instructed by the Taliban to continue their work, and the Taliban government is accepting visas issued by these missions for entry into Afghanistan.
 Some missions have stopped issuing visas, while others have continued to issue them.

 In June 2022, government spokesman Zabiullah Mujahid said: "Anyone can visit Afghanistan for the purpose of humanitarian activities and tourism."
+Between March 2023 and March 2024, nearly 28,000 foreigners visited Afghanistan for work and tourism purposes.

+As of July 2024, authorities in Afghanistan no longer accept visas issued in diplomatic missions of Afghanistan in the United Kingdom, Belgium, Germany, Switzerland, Austria, France, Italy, Greece, Poland, Sweden, Norway, Canada and Australia.